How To Become A Home Inspector In Massachusetts: 6 Steps

 Pro Tip:

-The Massachusetts state government mandates that during each renewal cycle, at least four hours of the required continued education shall be dedicated to CMR (Code of Massachusetts) regulations and at least one hour shall be dedicated to professional ethics.
-For new inspectors who have not yet held their license for one year, there are no continuing education requirements.
-These inspectors can focus on improving and growing their practice without having to worry about furthering their education for the moment.
+The Massachusetts state government mandates that during each renewal cycle, at least four hours of the required continued education shall be dedicated to CMR (Code of Massachusetts) regulations and at least one hour to professional ethics.
+There are no continuing education requirements for new inspectors who have not yet held their license for one year.
+These inspectors can focus on improving and growing their practice without worrying about furthering their education.

 How Long Does It Take To Become A Home Inspector In Massachusetts?

-The length of time it takes to become a home inspector in Massachusetts will vary depending on multiple factors, including how quickly you are able to complete the required course and field training.
-Most inspectors take between 6 months and 1 year to complete all the necessary steps.
+The time it takes to become a home inspector in Massachusetts will vary depending on multiple factors, including how quickly you can complete the required course and field training.
+Most inspectors take six months and one year to complete all the necessary steps.

 How Much Does It Cost To Become A Home Inspector In Massachusetts?